Having an intelligent pet that learns quickly is what every owner can ask for!

 Turtles are smart in that they can use their brains to solve problems to be more successful in their environment.

-The most common problems that turtles encounter are getting stuck in the mud, becoming trapped under rocks, and falling off ledges.
+Turtles’ most common problems are getting stuck in the mud, becoming trapped under rocks, and falling off ledges.

 6. Learning Abilities

 Turtles have an excellent memory.

 They remember things such as where they live, who their parents are, and where they last ate.

 The turtle simply has to observe its environment and then use that information to decide where it wants to go next.

 For example, if there’s an obstacle in front of them, they’ll move around it or try to get over it.

 They’ll usually choose to stay put if there isn’t anything in their way.

 It is why turtles are often seen basking in the sun.

 It helps them absorb more sunlight which gives them energy.